-Ambreen Salters, a Partner with StoneTurn Group, has more than 15 years of experience in consulting to clients and counsel involved in intellectual property and complex commercial disputes.
+Ambreen Salters, a Partner with StoneTurn, has more than 15 years of experience in consulting to clients and counsel involved in intellectual property and complex commercial disputes.
 She has assisted clients by providing a wide range of economic analyses, including lost profits, reasonable royalties, price erosion, unjust enrichment, disgorgement of profits, and market and capacity assessments.

 Ambreen has testified for both plaintiffs and defendants engaged in intellectual property litigation, and has been designated as an economic expert in Federal court (Central and Southern Districts of California, Eastern District of Virginia, Eastern and Southern Districts of Texas, New Jersey, Southern District of New York, Western District of Washington, Colorado) and State Court, as well as in arbitration proceedings.